Minneapolis City Council Ward 4

 The Upper Harbor Terminal (UHT)

-I want to oversee the development of the Upper Harbor Terminal (UHT) for Ward 4.
+I want to oversee the development of the Upper Harbor Terminal (UHT) for Ward 4 to produce and process organic products such as vegetables, hemp (CBD), and bamboo, to create generational wealth.

 The Upper Harbor Terminal is a vacant 48 acre industrially zoned piece of land at Dowling Avenue on the Mississippi River.
 I want to open the lock and dam so we can access the River, and develop the Upper Harbor Terminal to grow and process pre-sold organic food and products to generate wealth for Ward 4.